muraljs/mural/README.md

 #### Models

 Models represent the data layer from GraphQL to the database.
-Mural combine's Joi, GraphQL, and MongoDB into a full data modeling solution called JoiQL Mongo.
-The basic idea is that you define your schema using Joi's API and hook into Koa-like middleware that persists at the bottom of the middleware stack.
+Mural combines Joi, GraphQL, and MongoDB into a full data modeling solution called JoiQL Mongo.
+The basic idea is that you define your schema using Joi's API and hook into Koa-like middleware that persists to the database at the bottom of the middleware stack.

 ```javascript
 import { model, string } from 'joiql-mongo'